Namco: Relationship with Sony (1994–1998)

-As a means to draw players into its video arcades, Namco's arcade game division began releasing titles that featured unique and novel control styles and gameplay.
+As a means to draw players into its video arcades, Namco's arcade game division began releasing games that featured unique and novel control styles and gameplay.
 In 1995, the company released Alpine Racer, an alpine skiing game that was awarded "Best New Equipment" during the year's Amusement and Music Operators Association (AMOA) exposition.
 Time Crisis, a lightgun shooter noteworthy for its pedal ducking mechanic, helped set the standard for the genre as a whole, while Prop Cycle gained notoriety for its usage of a bicycle controller the player pedaled.

 The photo booth machine Star Audition, which offered players the chance of becoming a star in the show business, became a media sensation in Japan.
 Namco Operations, which was renamed Namco Cybertainment in 1996, acquired the Edison Brothers Stores arcade chain in April.
 Namco also introduced the Postpaid System, a centralized card payment system, as a means to combat the piracy of IC Cards in Japanese arcades.

 In September 1997, Namco announced it would begin development of games for the Nintendo 64, a console struggling to receive support from third-party developers.
 Namco signed a contract with Nintendo that allowed the company to produce two games for the console: Famista 64, a version of its Family Stadium series, and an untitled RPG for the 64DD peripheral.
 The RPG was never released while the 64DD went on to become a commercial failure.
-In October 1998, which one publication described as being "the most stunning alliance this industry has seen in a long while", Namco announced a partnership deal with long-time rival Sega to bring some of its titles to the newly unveiled Dreamcast.
+In October 1998, which one publication described as being "the most stunning alliance this industry has seen in a long while", Namco announced a partnership deal with long-time rival Sega to bring some of its games to the newly unveiled Dreamcast.

 As Namco primarily developed games for Sony hardware, and were among the biggest third-party developers for the PlayStation, the announcement surprised news outlets.
-For its PlayStation-based System 12 arcade board, Namco released the weapon-based fighting game Soulcalibur in 1998.
-Its 1999 Dreamcast port, which features multiple graphical enhancements and new gamemodes, is an early instance of a console game being better than its arcade version.
+For its PlayStation-based System 12 arcade board, Namco released the weapon-based fighting game Soul Edge a couple years back in 1996.
+Its 1999 Dreamcast sequel, which features multiple graphical enhancements and new game modes, is an early instance of a console game being better than its arcade version.
 Soulcalibur sold over one million units, won multiple awards, and contributed to the early success of the Dreamcast.